hugocornellier/face_detection_tflite/README.md

 ### Code Examples

-The Face Detection Mode can be set using the `mode` parameter when detectFaces is called.
+The Face Detection Mode can be set using the `mode` parameter.
 Defaults to FaceDetectionMode.full.

 ```dart
 // Full mode (default): bounding boxes, 6 basic landmarks + mesh + comprehensive eye tracking